shamin2/Portfolio_Website/README.md

 ## 🤝 Contributing

-Special thanks to [Hossem](https://github.com/hossem7) for helping fix some small bugs in the project.
+Special thanks to [Hossem](https://github.com/hossem7) for helping fix some small bugs in the portfolio.
 Your contributions are greatly appreciated!

 ## 📧 Contact